|Length of Workshop

 In this workshop we will create and use an indigo dye vat, and learn to create beautiful patterns by folding and binding fabric.
 There are infinite ways to manipulate fabric to create unique designs and everything necessary to try out numerous techniques will be provided.
 Dip dyeing produces stunning ombre designs with indigo dye and you will also have the opportunity to dye paper of various types and sizes.
 Several pieces of cotton fabric as well as a variety of paper to dye is included.
 You may bring additional items to dye.
-You will end the day with fabric and paper with beautiful blue and white designs to use in future projects such as bookbinding, sewing, home decor, card-making and more!
+You will end the day with fabric and paper with beautiful blue and white designs to use in future projects such as bookbinding, sewing, home decor, card-making, and more!

 Materials/equipment to be provided by students:

-indigo dye, shibori tools and equipment, cotton fabric, high quality printmaking and mixed media paper
+- High quality printmaking and mixed media paper

 Casey Newman is a naturalist and artist who incorporates nature into her work, creating a unique way to connect with the beauty of nature.
 She prints leaves onto fabric and paper using only the natural pigments found within each leaf.
 Prints show the unique details of the plant and tell a story of season and place.
 Casey also grows and gathers natural materials to make dyes for fabric.
 Her work is centered around northwest native plants and she is inspired by living and working at Cedar Dell Forest Farm on the outskirts of Portland, OR.